nwcadence/java-dev-vsts/labs/Cloning a VSTS Repo-Eclipse.md

 Connect to VSTS from Eclipse
 -----------------------------

-1. Click on the Eclipse icon in the toolbar to open the whichEclipse Java IDE.
+1. Click on the Eclipse icon in the toolbar to open the Eclipse Java IDE.

     ![Click Eclipse in the Toolbar](images/eclipse-git/click-eclipse.png "Click Eclipse in the Toolbar")